BSN Degree Tracks

 You can choose from three Indiana University School of Nursing degree programs at IUPUC.
 One is tailored for beginning nursing students and two are designed for registered nurses already working in the nursing field.

-- Traditional Bachelor of Science in Nursing (BSN) degree program, is the right choice if you are a beginning student who wants to enter the nursing profession for the first time.
+- Traditional Bachelor of Science in Nursing (BSN) degree track, is the right choice if you are a beginning student who wants to enter the nursing profession for the first time.

-- Statewide RN to BSN completion program is an option for registered nurses (RNs) who want an entirely distance-accessible degree program with courses that are delivered by Web-based and video technologies.
+- Statewide RN to BSN completion option is for registered nurses (RNs) who want an entirely distance-accessible degree program with courses that are delivered by Web-based and video technologies.

 All of the IU School of Nursing options at IUPUC will provide you with a solid foundation in the practical and technical areas essential to an effective, successful nursing career.